terra-money/docs/docs/dev/spec-market.md

 ### MsgSwapSend

-A `MsgSendSwap` first performs a swap of `OfferCoin` into `AskDenom` and the sends the resulting coins to `ToAddress`.
-Tax is charged normally, as if the sender were issuing a `MsgSend` with the resutling coins of the swap.
+A `MsgSendSwap` first performs a swap of `OfferCoin` into `AskDenom` and then sends the resulting coins to `ToAddress`.
+Tax is charged normally, as if the sender were issuing a `MsgSend` with the resulting coins of the swap.

 ```go
 type MsgSwapSend struct {